mrjones2014/lighthaus.nvim/README.md

 ### Using Lualine Themes

-There's 2 Lualine themes, 'lighthaus', and 'lighthaus_dark'.
-The 'lighthaus_dark' Lualine looks better when using `bg_dark = true`.
-Lualine must be loaded _after_ Lighthaus.
+There are two Lualine themes, 'lighthaus', and 'lighthaus_dark'.
+Use the one that corresponds to your selected Lighthaus theme.

 Setup: